ItoHiromu/Eusoc-Sim/README.md

 # Eusoc-Sim
 Set of programs for evolution simulation of eusociality drived by genomic imprinting.
-This simulation demonstrates the life cycle  of colony of ancestor termite.
+This simulation simulates the colony life cycle of termite ancestor.

 ## Main files